Mikimba

 Jeferson Paulo Rodrigues de Souza (born 14 December 1981), known as Mikimba, is a former footballer who played as a right winger.
-Born and raised in Brazil, he has been naturalized by Togo and played for that national team.
+Born in Brazil, he played for the Togo national team.

 Biography

 Mikimba was born in Joaçaba, a small city situated in the Brazilian state of Santa Catarina.
 He also hold Togolese citizenship.

 International career

-Mikimba made his Togo national team debut on June 8, 2003 in a 2004 African Cup of Nations Qualifying match against Cape Verde, in Lomé.
+Mikimba made his Togo national team debut on 8 June 2003 in a 2004 African Cup of Nations Qualifying match against Cape Verde, in Lomé.
 That day Les Eperviers (the nickname of Togo national football team) won 5–2.